-Debt restructuring of London Club debt "Commercial banks' claims on EMCs and the debt renegotiation workouts MH BOUCHET (c) SKEMA 2015
+► Commercial banks' claims on EMCs and the debt renegotiation workouts

-What is the " London Club "?

-- ad hoc forum for restructuring negotiations. - Each London Club is formed at the initiative of the debtor country - London Club "Advisory Committees" are chaired by a leading financial firm with representatives from a crosssection of international banks - Meetings in London, New York, Paris, and other financial centers. - IIF + Economic Subcommittee = macroeconomic, BOP analysis and debt sustainability reports to the Advisory Committees
+WHAT IS THE " LONDON CLUB "?
+Since the 1970s, countries facing default have used the London Club process to restructure sovereign debt owed to banks.
+The London Club has evolved as an ad hoc forum for restructuring negotiations.
+Each London Club is formed at the initiative of the debtor country and is dissolved when a restructuring agreement is signed.
+Ad hoc London Club "Advisory Committees" are chaired by a leading financial bank.
+Recently, Advisory Committees have included representatives from nonbank creditors (fund managers holding sovereign bonds)

-Source: IIF

-What is the IIF?
+WHAT IS THE " LONDON CLUB "?

+Ad hoc forum for restructuring negotiations.

+Each London Club is formed at the initiative of the debtor country

+London Club "Advisory Committees" are chaired by a leading financial firm with representatives from a cross-section of international banks

+Meetings in London, New York, Paris, and other financial centers.

+IIF + Economic Subcommittee = macroeconomic, BOP analysis and debt sustainability reports to the Advisory Committees

+MH BOCCHET (⇔) 2000 LIDMA

+MH BOCCHET (⇔) 2000 LIDMA

+WHAT IS THE IIF?

-- The Institute of International Finance, Inc. (IIF), is the world's only global association of financial institutions. - Created in 1983 in response to the international debt crisis, the IIF has evolved to meet the changing needs of the financial community. - Members include most of the world's largest commercial banks and investment banks, as well as insurance companies and investment management firms.
-Among the Institute's Associate members are MNCs, trading companies, ECAs, and multilateral agencies. - → The Institute has more than 450 members headquartered in more than 70 countries.
+- ► The Institute of International Finance, Inc. (IIF), is the world's only global association of financial institutions. - ► Created in 1983 in response to the international debt crisis, the IIF has evolved to meet the changing needs of the financial community. - ▶ Members include most of the world's largest commercial banks and investment banks, as well as insurance companies and investment management firms.
+Among the Institute's Associate members are MNCs, trading companies, ECAs, and multilateral agencies. - ► The Institute has more than 450 members headquartered in more than 70 countries.